Chalarangelo/jsiqle/README.md

 Apart from standard validators, custom ones can be specified using a new name as the key and a function as the value.
 The function takes two arguments, the field value of the current record and an array of field values in other records in the model.

-#### Method definitions
+#### Property definitions

-Methods can be defined as part of a model definition or added individually to a model by calling `Model.prototype.addMethod()`:
+Properties can be defined as part of a model definition or added individually to a model by calling `Model.prototype.addProperty()`:

 ```js
 import jsiqle from '@jsiqle/core';